mcp-ectors/mcp-weather-api/README.md

 The test will verify the router's functionalities including:

-- Fetching weather data with the `WeatherFetcher` tool.
+- Fetching weather data with the `get_weather` tool.
-- Retrieving resources like weather data.
+- Retrieving resources like weather data [demo only].
-- Handling prompts like `GetWeather`.
+- Handling prompts like `GetWeather` [demo only].

 ## MCP Router Functions